VishnuSarathy/Awesome_Robotics_Club_Vishnu_Sarathy_B_241177/Task_6.md

   Flaws:-
   This cant handle multiple activations at same time.
 Solution 2:
-  We can use MCP23017 port extenders. this uses I2C protocal and ectends upto 16 pins form just two pins this makes the required pins to 8, but aurdino has now 2 pair for i2c pins but we need 4 so i think this is not possible. also i dont have exact idea how this works i am looking into that.
+  We can use MCP23017 port extenders. this uses I2C protocal and ectends upto 16 pins form just two pins this makes the required pins to 8, but aurdino has now 2 pair for i2c pins but we need 4 so i think this is not possible. also i dont have exact idea how this works i am looking into that.</p>